siraat-devops-hospital/aws-devops-labs-surgery/Project1_Layman_Client_Explanation.md

 # 🧺 Project 1 – Build Automation for Layman Clients

+### 🧩 Understanding the Two Project Names

+You may notice two titles for this project:

+- **🛠️ Project 1: CI/CD Pipeline with CodeBuild & CloudWatch Logs**
+- **🧺 Project 1 – Build Automation for Layman Clients**

+These are not different projects — they are just two different ways of looking at the same work.

+🔍 The first title is for engineers and technical teams.
+🌸 The second is for you — the dreamers, creators, and startup builders.

+Think of it like this:
+The **first name is the machine's blueprint**.
+The **second name is the magic button** you press to watch it work.

+Both are real.
+Both are you. ✨

+---
 ## 🎯 Project Name:
 **"Set Up an Automatic Software Builder for the Client"**
 (Real World: Build system using CodeBuild + S3 + Logs)